Can Gukesh Bounce Back At Norway Chess?

-World champion D Gukesh hopes to reignite his Norway Chess campaign after a rocky start, while fellow Indian R Praggnanandhaa aims to continue his strong performance in the prestigious tournament.
+World Champion D Gukesh hopes his 20th birthday will mark a turning point as he seeks to revive his Norway Chess campaign after a rocky start, while fellow Indian R Praggnanandhaa aims to continue his strong performance.

 Key Points

-- D Gukesh seeks a turnaround at Norway Chess after a challenging start to the tournament.
+- D Gukesh seeks a comeback at Norway Chess after a difficult start to the tournament.

-- R Praggnanandhaa is currently performing well, holding second position in the Norway Chess Open standings.
+- R Praggnanandhaa is performing well, holding the second position in the Norway Chess Open standings.

-- The upcoming match between Gukesh and Praggnanandhaa is crucial for Gukesh's chances of contending for the title.
+- The Gukesh vs Praggnanandhaa match in round five is crucial for Gukesh's title aspirations.

-- Gukesh received a birthday boost and participated in sailing activities, aiming to rejuvenate his performance.
+- Magnus Carlsen defeated Gukesh, while Praggnanandhaa had a strong showing against Vincent Keymer.

-- Alireza Firouzja leads the Norway Chess Open, with Praggnanandhaa aiming to overtake him.
+- Players enjoyed a rest day with sailing activities in the Oslofjord.

 Bruised and battered after a rough start, D Gukesh returns from the rest day, searching for a spark when Norway Chess resumes on Saturday, with the newly-turned 20-year-old world champion hoping his birthday marks the turning point in a faltering campaign here.